👀 projects & publications

 It presents a case study of the widely known — and at times controversial — artist Ge Yulu and his interventionist practice.
 Through an account of Ge’s life and career, including his early years as a grassroots migrant artist navigating precarity in Beijing, the essay explores how radical artistic gestures are gradually tempered, and often reshaped into more palatable forms that conform to institutional aesthetics.
 At the same time, it shows how a persistent critical impulse — despite the risks of censorship, social marginalisation, and financial hardship — sustains hope and continues to provoke public engagement.

-Image courtesy of the artist and Beijing Commune
+Image courtesy of the artist and Beijing Commune.

 • Apple, Needle, and Disturbed

-This essay is published in Art Review Oxford (ISSUE 12).
+This essay was published in Art Review Oxford (ISSUE 12, 2025).

 In early 2024, a one-minute video released by a WeChat account went viral in China.
 Although deceptively titled Wishing You Safe and Sound, the content displays how artist Liu Yaohua processed his ‘cruel experiment’ in his 2022 piece Disturbed, during the zero-Covid, by inserting needles into growing apples in the tree and surveilling their developing deformities.
 The visible Likes and Reposts reached a maximum of 100K+; click-through rate, checked by the account owner, was over 20 million.
 This data was collected from only one self-managed account on one social media platform.
 The actural viewers number could be hundreds of millions and beyond due to China’s colossal netizen population and swift spread.
 Seeing a conceptual art appreciated by such a vast audience is a phenomenon.